Adventures in Line and Color: 1960-1974

 |Place:||Setagaya Art Museum, 1st floor exhibition rooms|

-|Admission:||General 1,000yen, 65 and older 800yen, college and high school students 800yen, junior high/elementary school students 500yen|
+|Admission:||Adults 1,000yen, Seniors(over 65) 800yen, University and high school students 800yen, Junior high and elementary school students 500yen|